Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 Starting at 9th level, your mischievous incantations become second nature to you, and you can spend a trickery point to cast them effortlessly as a free interaction, if to a lesser effect.

 ## Deceitful Step
 If you're specialized in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Step**.
-As your interaction, you can spend a trickery point to cast Deceitful Maneuver.
+As your free interaction, you can spend a trickery point to cast Deceitful Maneuver.
 It doesn't require your concentration, but it dispels either at the start of your next turn or after you move 5 feet in any direction.

 ## Folly Spectacle
 If you're specialized in the [False Display](/spells/false-display/) cantrip, you learn the **Folly Spectacle**.
 As your free interaction, you can spend a trickery point to cast False Display at an enemy within 5 feet of you.